prometheus/alertmanager/README.md

 The version implements full persistence of alerts, silences, and notification state.
 On restart it picks up right where it left off.

-### Known issues

-This development version still has an extensive list of improvements and changes.
-This is an incomplete list of things that are still missing or need to be improved.

-This will happen based on priority and demand.
-Feel free to ping fabxc about it

-* On deleting silences it may take up to one `group_wait` cycle for a notification of a previously silenced alert to be sent.
-* Limiting inhibition rules to routing subtrees to avoid accidental interference
-* Definition of a minimum data set provided to notification templates
-* Best practices around notification templating
-* Various common command line flags like `path-prefix`

 ## Example

 This is an example configuration that should cover most relevant aspects of the new YAML configuration format.
 Authoritative source for now is the [code](https://github.com/prometheus/alertmanager/tree/dev/config).